lehuray-k/PH_domain_predict_GATv2/README.md

 - IMPORTANT - If the structure contains multiple alternative locations "altLocs" for some atoms (indicated in column 17 of PDB file) these MUST to be modified/removed so there is only one location per atom.
 - For best performance PDB file should contain only 1 PH domain, in 1 chain and with no missing residues
 - The structure should ideally begin 1-2 residues before B1 strand and terminate 1-2 residues after C-terminal alpha helix
-- Avoid leaving LYS/ARG/HIS/GLU/ASP at C or N termini, as the loose charges at the termini may affect prediction
+- Avoid leaving LYS/ARG/HIS/GLU/ASP at C or N termini, as the disordered charges at the termini may affect prediction
-- Modify 'user defined settings below' to make a list of the location of the pdb files you want to make predictions for
+- Modify the files variable below the comment 'user defined settings below' to make a list of the location of the pdb files you want to make predictions for